Blog Home / Knowledge / IFRS sustainability standards

 Key Features of IFRS S1:

-• Alignment with Existing Standards: IFRS S1 builds on existing sustainability reporting frameworks like the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB), promoting alignment with these widely recognized standards.
+• Alignment with Existing Standards: IFRS S1 promotes convergence by building on existing, widely recognized sustainability reporting frameworks like the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB), allowing companies flexibility while moving towards a global standard.

-IFRS S2 provides specific guidelines for disclosing climate-related risks and opportunities.
-This standard draws heavily from the Task Force on Climate-related Financial Disclosures (TCFD), which is already well-regarded in the financial and sustainability reporting spheres.
-With the focus on climate risks, IFRS S2 addresses an area of critical importance for investors, governments, and society.
+IFRS S2 (Climate-related Disclosures) provides specific guidelines for disclosing climate-related risks and opportunities.
+This standard draws heavily from the established framework of the Task Force on Climate-related Financial Disclosures (TCFD), which is already well-regarded in the financial and sustainability reporting spheres.
+With its direct focus on climate risks, IFRS S2 addresses an area of critical importance for investors, governments, and society.

 Key Features of IFRS S2: